Katherine Buckel

 • Lecturer in Law

-Katherine Buckel has worked in detained removal defense with the Legal Aid Society’s Immigration Law Unit for five years, both as a supervising attorney and a staff attorney, representing clients before the Immigration Courts in New York and New Jersey, the Board of Immigration Appeals, New York Family Courts, and Federal District Court.
-Prior to joining Legal Aid in 2014, she clerked for the Honorable A. Kathleen Tomlinson of the Eastern District of New York, and worked in private practice at Latham & Watkins.
+Katherine Buckel is the supervising attorney of The Legal Aid Society's pro se immigration clinics, where she assists clients with limited scope representation in affirmative and defensive postures.
+Prior to this role, she worked in detained removal defense with Legal Aid for ten years as a supervising attorney and a staff attorney, representing clients before the Immigration Courts in New York and New Jersey, the Board of Immigration Appeals, New York Family Courts, and Federal District Court.
+Prior to joining Legal Aid in 2014, she clerked for the Honorable A. Kathleen Tomlinson of the Eastern District of New York and worked in private practice at Latham & Watkins.
 She graduated from cum laude from the Georgetown University Law Center in 2010 with a Certificate in Refugees and Humanitarian Emergencies.
-During law school, she participated in the Center for Applied Legal Studies asylum clinic; served as the Vice President of the Human Rights Action student group; studied and volunteered abroad in Quito, Ecuador and Cairo, Egypt; and was a contributing member of the Georgetown Immigration Law Journal.
+During law school, she participated in the Center for Applied Legal Studies asylum clinic; served as the Vice President of the Human Rights Action student group; studied and volunteered abroad in Quito, Ecuador and Cairo, Egypt; and was a member of the Georgetown Immigration Law Journal.
 Prior to law school, she served as a Peace Corps volunteer for three years in Haiti and the Dominican Republic.
-She obtained her B.A. from the University of North Carolina, Chapel Hill in 2002, graduating with highest honors
+She obtained her B.A. from the University of North Carolina, Chapel Hill, graduating with highest honors.